 To make a thicker delicious gravy for your instant pot beef, prepare a cornstarch slurry.
 To make the starch mixture for flavorful gravy whisk together 2 tablespoons cornstarch with 4 tablespoons water in a small bowl.
 Add the starch mixture to your pot roast gravy and whisk it in for a thick, awesome gravy.
 If it isn’t at your desired consistency mix in more tbsp cornstarch or more water for a better gravy.

-You can.
-However, it’s likely the baby carrots will turn out mushy since they are smaller.
+Absolutely!
+However, the baby carrots may turn out mushy since they are smaller.
 If baby carrots are your only option, try to only use the thicker or larger ones.

 - 4-5 pound chuck roast